Choosing a Putter? Read this first to make more putts...

 the other hand you are trying to achieve a moderate arc - like probably 80% of PGA tour players - or a straight back and straight through

 stroke (now a rarity on tour) the best style of putter for you will be a

 You can see what is meant by face balanced and toe weighted in the picture

 above.
-Imagine you had the putter balanced on your palm - or on a table like in
+Imagine you had the putter balanced on your palm - or on a table as in

 the picture.
 If the face points up to the sky, parallel to the horizon, then